ciaopeps/RBCxImperial/README.md

 - `main.py`: main python file to launch for both training and inference
 - `requirements.txt`: required packages to run the program
 - `tokenizer`: tokenizer embeddings for both fake news and topic classifier
+- `imperialXrbc.ipynb`: Google Colab notebook with the project Proof of Concept

 ### Requirements